DSRaw/DragNDrop-with-wxPython/README.md

 Major refinement of function.
 Several superfluous classes have been removed and integrated into a single class called MatchPair.
 DDEngine module just serves as a basic base for launching a bare bones GUI and running main

-MatchPair's functionality:
+*MatchPair's functionality:*

-1)Allows dynamic insertion of matching pairs of buttons into a parent Frame
+__Allows dynamic insertion of matching pairs of buttons into a parent Frame

   Achieved by creating instances of MatchPair that receive a parent Frame parameter

-2)Facilitates a custom drag and drop cycle
+__Facilitates a custom drag and drop cycle

   Uses a separate Frame to visually represent dragging without actually affecting the position of the buttons in the parent Frame